workfloworchestrator/orchestrator-core/docs/architecture/application/domainmodels.md

     port: Optional[ServicePortBlockInactive] = None
 ```

-In the above example you can observe the lifecyle definition as per the `ProductBlockModels`.
+In the above example you can observe the lifecycle definition as per the `ProductBlockModels`.
 Below that you see `fixed_inputs`
 These can be of any type, however if they are a `SubClass` of a `ProductBlockModel` the code will automatically create
 a database instance of that object.